shalinchristian/BatteryPenguine/README.md

     ```
 2. Right-click the widget to close the application.
 3. Click the toggle button on the left to collapse or expand the widget.

 ---

-## 🐼 Development Version: BatteryPanda

-For those interested in the latest features, we have an ongoing development version called **BatteryPanda**.
-This version includes experimental features such as:

--   **Themes:** Switch between dark and light modes.
--   **CPU Usage Graph:** A live graph to visualize CPU load.
--   **Enhanced Tooltips:** More detailed system information on hover.

-You can run the development version from the source code.

----